8 tips on how to go green in the home decoration and home textiles sector

 6. Use voluntary standards and certifications to prove your green performance

-The ISO 14001 standard sets out a framework for setting up an effective environmental management system.
+The ISO 14001 standard sets the criteria for an effective environmental management system.
 Such a system can help companies reduce their environmental impact and comply with regulations.
-If you meet the ISO 14001 requirements, you can apply for certification.
+You can use this standard as a guideline or apply for certification.
 ISO 14001 certification clearly demonstrates your commitment to running a green business.

 Source: ISO @ YouTube